Commonly Used Brand Name(s)Actemra

 This medicine is available only with your doctor's prescription.

-A nurse or other trained health professional will give you this medicine in a hospital.
-This medicine is given through a needle placed in one of your veins to treat rheumatoid arthritis, PJIA, or SJIA.
-It must be given slowly, so the needle will remain in place for at least 1 hour.
+A nurse or other trained health professional will give you this medicine.
+This medicine is given through a needle placed into one of your veins to treat rheumatoid arthritis, PJIA, SJIA, or CRS.
+It must be given slowly, so the needle will have to remain in place for at least 1 hour.

 Tocilizumab injection may also be given as a shot under your skin to treat rheumatoid arthritis or giant cell arteritis.
 It may sometimes be given at home to patients who do not need to be in the hospital or clinic.
 If you are using this medicine at home, your doctor or nurse will teach you how to inject the medicine.
 Be sure that you understand exactly how to use this.